adikakade31/daily-list/README.md

-# Pre-work - Daily List
+# Pre-work - Forget Me Not

-Daily List is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+Forget Me Not is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: Aditi Kakade

-Time spent: 4 hours spent in total
+Time spent: 30 hours spent in total

-User Stories
+## User Stories

 The following **required** functionality is completed: